-Bone fractures, strains & sprains, cuts, road rash, and concussions top the list of sports related Urgent Care Clinic (UCC) diagnosis.
+Bone fractures, strains & sprains, cuts, road rash, and concussions top the list of sports-related Urgent Care Clinic (UCC) diagnoses.

 Strains & Sprains